Computer Plating with the "E-Gauge" – History

 The concept employed is that you should assemble a list of stamps containing the Check Letters and the four measurements, then go on line.
 As the tool has a 'printable' pop-up window, you may thus copy and paste (or actually print!) the possibles for your measurements.
 Then go off line and continue to refine your identification of the stamp(s) in question.

 Once the tool was on the GBPS website, it became possible to include the additional information on plate and position varieties contained within the Fisher/Brown books, as the society hold copyright in them as the original publisher.
-In 2020 a team effort by the GBPS website administrator and a number of keen platers produced a "Plating Tool 2.0", containing a number of improvements such as a list of plate-by-plate notes for each letter position, links to illustrations of the stamps from The Postal Museum and Ian Wright's "Missing Imprimatur" database, and the ability to sort by "closeness".
+In 2020 a team effort by the GBPS Website Manager and a number of keen platers produced a "Plating Tool 2.0", containing a number of improvements such as a list of plate-by-plate notes for each letter position, links to illustrations of the stamps from The Postal Museum and Ian Wright's "Missing Imprimatur" database, and the ability to sort by "closeness".